yosrahelal/paladin/perf/README.md

 This test submits transactions which call the `set` method on a [`simplestorage`](https://github.com/kaleido-io/kaleido-js/blob/master/deploy-transact/contracts/simplestorage.sol) contract.

 1. Create a configuration file for your test.
 See [`example-quick-start.yaml`](./config/example-quick-start.yaml) for an example and [`conf.go`](./internal/conf/conf.go) for all configuration options.
-1. Deploy the `simplestorage` smart contract
+1. Deploy the `simplestorage` smart contract.
+Replace <key> in the following command with the the name of the key you wish to use, e.g. `key@node1`.
     ```
     curl --location '127.0.0.1:31548' \
     --header 'Content-Type: application/json' \